 Step 3: Look for an option to set the password.
 Set the password and save the changes before exiting the UEFI settings.

-How to recover Windows 10 product key from BIOS guide might also be of interest to you.
+How to recover Windows 10 product key from the BIOS guide might also be of interest to you.